connection-information-suite/usb-connection-information-menubar-linux/README.md

 - **Discussions**: Join discussions on [GitHub Discussions](https://github.com/connection-information-suite/usb-connection-information-menubar-linux/discussions)
 - **Email**: Contact the maintainer at support@usbconnectioninformation.com

-## Changelog

-### Version 1.0.0
-- Initial release
-- USB device monitoring with system tray integration
-- Real-time device detection and information display
-- Support for both AyatanaAppIndicator3 and AppIndicator3
-- Cross-platform compatibility for Linux systems

 ## Acknowledgments

 - Built with Python and GTK3
 - Uses PyGObject for GTK bindings
 - AppIndicator3/AyatanaAppIndicator3 for system tray integration
 - `usbutils` package for the `usb-devices` command that provides all the device information